Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

 The second statement follows modulo the fact that for a locally compact group and continuous discrete $G$-set, the stabilizer of a commensurated subset is automatically open, see Corollary \ref{cauco}. \end{proof}

-We here define the space of ends as follows.
+Let us define the space of ends as follows.
 First, given a graph (identified with its set of vertices) and a subset $Y$, we define $\pi_0(Y)$ as the set of components of $Y$, where two vertices in $Y$ are in the same component if and only if they can be joined by a sequence of edges with all vertices in $Y$.
-Then the space of ends of a graph $L$ is the (filtering) projective limit of $\pi_0(L\smallsetminus F)$, where $F$ ranges over finite subsets of $L$; endowing $\pi_0(L\smallsetminus F)$ with the discrete topology, the projective limit is endowed with the projective limit topology; if $L$ has finitely many components, this is a projective limit of finite discrete sets and thus is a compact totally disconnected space, and is metrizable if $L$ is countable.
+Then the space of ends of a graph $L$ is the (filtering) projective limit of $\pi_0(L\smallsetminus F)$, where $F$ ranges over finite subsets of $L$; endowing $\pi_0(L\smallsetminus F)$ with the discrete topology, the projective limit is endowed with the projective limit topology; if $L$ has finitely many components and has a locally finite 0-skeleton, this is a projective limit of finite discrete sets and thus is a compact totally disconnected space, and is metrizable if $L$ is countable.

-Moreover, the space of ends is nonempty if and only if $L$ is infinite, and has at least two points if and only if there exists a finite set of vertices such that the complement has two infinite components.

-Also note that the end space of $X$ the disjoint union of ends of spaces of its connected components.
+Moreover, the space of ends is nonempty if and only if $L$ is infinite, and has at least two points if and only if there exists a finite set of vertices whose complement has two infinite components.
+Also note that the space of ends of $X$ is the disjoint union of ends of spaces of its connected components.

-\begin{cor}If $G$ is locally compact and compactly generated, if $H$ is an open subgroup in $G$, then it is coforked in $G$ if and only if the Schreier graph of $G/H$, with respect to some/any generating compact subset of $G$, has at least 2 ends. \end{cor}
+\begin{cor}Let $G$ be a locally compact, compactly generated group and $H$ an open subgroup in $G$.
+Then $H$ is coforked in $G$ if and only if the Schreier graph of $G/H$, with respect to some/any compact generating subset of $G$, has at least 2 ends. \end{cor}

 The space of ends can be conveniently described using Boolean algebras.
-Given a Boolean algebra $A$, define an {\em ultrafiltering}\footnote{Ultrafilterings of Boolean algebras are more commonly (but abusively) called {\em ultrafilters}, because ultrafilters on a set $X$ canonically correspond to ultrafilterings on the power set $2^X$.} as a unital ring homomorphism onto $\Z/2\Z$.
-Thus, an ultrafiltering on a power set $2^X=(\Z/2\Z)^X$ is the same as an ultrafilter on $X$, and an ultrafiltering on $2^X/2^{(X)}$ is the same as a non-principal ultrafilter on $X$.
-The set of ultrafilterings $\chi(A)$ of $A$ is a compact set, for the topology of pointwise convergence.
+Given a Boolean algebra $A$, define a {\em multiplicative character} as a unital ring homomorphism of $A$ onto $\Z/2\Z$.
+Multiplicative characters are also sometimes called ultrafilters, because a multiplicative character on a power set $2^X=(\Z/2\Z)^X$ is the same as an ultrafilter on $X$, and an multiplicative character on $2^X/2^{(X)}$ is the same as a non-principal ultrafilter on $X$.
+The set $\chi(A)$ multiplicative characters of $A$ is a compact set, for the topology of pointwise convergence.
 A basic result is the following